cs-EslamEzzat/cs-EslamEzzat/README.md

 <br><br>

 - :school: I am a `Graduated` From [Faculty of Science, Minia University](https://www.minia.edu.eg/sci/).
-- :school: I awarded prize from vice president of the university to get the `5<sup>th</sup>place` out of 420 student at college level.
+- :school: I awarded prize from vice president of the university to get the `5`<sup>th</sup>place out of 420 student at college level.
-  :school: I got `1<sup>st</sup>place` out of 35 students at the level of Department of Computer Science.
+  :school: I got `1`<sup>st</sup>place out of 35 students at the level of Department of Computer Science.
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Leetcode`, `Codechef`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
+- :thinking: I’m currently open for an `Intern` or new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1HyIrBG-7AoN-UVkV0kx_1_TcoUYG_UNX/view).
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for an `Intern` or new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1HyIrBG-7AoN-UVkV0kx_1_TcoUYG_UNX/view).
 <br>